 Step 3: The PCUN team will invite you to an interview scheduled for the last week of February 2024, where our members, made up of farm workers, Latinx families, and PCUN staff, will conduct a series of questions that align with the issues most important to our members.
 The Endorsement Committee will recommend a candidate(s) to the PCUN C4 Board, who will ultimately decide PCUN’s candidate endorsements by majority vote.

 Step 4: Our board votes on an endorsement decision, and we will notify the candidate and their campaign of the decision by March 2024

 We fight for policy that reflects our values around social, racial, economic, environmental, gender, criminal, worker, and immigrant justice.
 We believe change happens when we pass policy that addresses the root causes of oppression.

 We believe in the power of the people.
-We want to live in a healthy democracy, where people participate in elections.
-We believe that traditional campaign models leave Latinxs behind, and clash with movement building.
-Better elections means changing the way we do campaigns.
-Our field programs are bi-lingual, and bi-cultural.
+We want to live in a healthy democracy where people participate in elections.
+Traditional campaign models leave Latinxs behind and clash with movement building.
+Better elections mean changing the way we do campaigns.
+Our field programs are bi-lingual and bi-cultural.
 We engage and mobilize Latinx working families.
-Many of them, voting for the first time.
+Many of them voted for the first time.